-You can order a replacement MPU ($195US I believe) for either cocktail or regular Game Plan games from:
+You can order a replacement MPU (around $195US) for either cocktail or regular Game Plan games from:

 Echo Lake Pinball Service & Sales

 (Note, Jim is still in business!
 This is correct as of June 25th, 2020!)

 Problems with the SWITCH CATCHER (PCB under playfield near left flipper):